zycyc/LAMBDA/README.md

 # LAMBDA (LocalAutoMailBoxDraftAssistant)
-An AI-based email automation system that learns from your email style and creates draft responses using MLX.
+A local AI-powered email automation system that learns from your email style and creates draft responses for every unread email in your (Gmail) inbox.

+Motivations:
+- Save time replying to emails -- **JUST Open the draft and Send**
+- Keep all data and model to yourself -- **No cloud, no tracking**
+- Something everyone can use everyday -- **Set up in less than 10 minutes and forget about it**

 ## Features
 - Automatically extracts your email communication patterns from Gmail